Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       #### Conflicting business goals

+      Early on in my researched I realised there were some fundamental issues with the website that would need to be addressed.

       Vitsoe wanted to be 'the gatekeeper for Dieter Rams'.
 Large portions of the website are taken up with the career, history and philosophy of the designer's work.
 These pages were ranked at the top of search engines for 'Dieter Rams', driving a huge volume of traffic to the site.

       The company also has its own publication 'Vitsoe voice'; a collection of lifestyle and design articles.
-Many featured vitsoe products, but they would often be features on an interesting Vitsoe customer, or Rams's design philosophy.
+Many featured vitsoe products, but they would more often featured interesting Vitsoe customers, or Rams's design philosophy.

       ![Previous homepage layout](/img/previous-homepage.jpg "Previous homepage layout")

        Only 4% of users would navigate to Vitsoe voice from the homepage despite its prominence here.
-When I looked into readership, I found most were existing customers, and they were arriving here via email newsletters.
+When I looked into readership, I found most were existing customers.

       Website usage showed neither the editorial nor the Rams pages were driving sales.
 The most popular entry point for the site was a page explaining Rams's 10 principles of design, a mouse heatmap showed most visitors were copy-pasting these principles before leaving the site.
 Very few of these users ever visited other parts of the site, or returned.

-      Meanwhile sales teams were reporting back to me that many customers, even existing customers, were surprised to learn that Vitsoe had an online shop at all.
+      Meanwhile, sales teams were reporting back that many customers, even existing customers; were surprised to learn that Vitsoe had an online shop at all.

-      ### It was clear that the website was trying to serve several different purposes and not doing any of them well.
+      ### It was clear that the website was trying to fulfill several different functions and not doing any of them well.

       I had to confront the business owners with some difficult questions about what their business goals for the website were.
 They reaffirmed that they wanted the site to be first and foremost a tool for selling online.